tenifni/SrOdiamond/README.md

 # SrOdiamond
-DFT calculations for SrO-diamond slab system
+DFT calculations for SrO-diamond slab system in Quantum Espresso

 ## Input files
+ Molecule and crystal sctructures: .cml, .xyz, .cif
- PWscf: scf.in, relax.in
+ PWscf: scf.in, relax.in\
+ Shell scripts: .sh

- Phonon calculations: phG.in
+ Phonon calculations: phG.in\

+ Post-processing: pp.in